Trade Gothic: Trade Gothic Display (2017)

 Designed by Lynne Yun of Monotype GmbH, this family is based on Trade Gothic Condensed Heavy, but with only capital glyphs for Latin texts.
 The different fonts can be used over each other in layers to create complex effects.

 The family include five fonts in one weight and one width, with five different styles inside glyph outlines.
 OpenType features include case-sensitive forms, numerators/denominators, fractions, standard ligatures, localized forms, sub/superscript, proportional/lining figures, glyph (de)composition, kerning, mark (to mark) positioning.

 Usage

 Vice often uses Trade Gothic along with Hector Rounded.

 Explaining why he often uses Trade Gothic in an article for HiLoBrow, designer Tony Leone wrote that Trade Gothic, especially its Bold Condensed weight, "is airy in its spacing — especially when set as text — which gives it its pleasing character...it plays well with others — that is, it combines nicely with more extravagant or decadent faces and can serve as a workhorse option with other sans serifs."

-The University of Alabama and Heidelberg University use Trade Gothic as their sans-serif branding font.
+Trade Gothic is also used as the font in YouTube's logo.